-TCES has a range of schools and services, and we think creatively about how we are best able to support pupils.
+TCES has a five schools and services, and we think creatively about how we are best able to support pupils' complex needs.

-TCES Create Learning service
+TCES Create in the Community service

-The neurodiverse children referred to TCES have complex and often challenging profiles and are diagnosed with a wide range of conditions usually compounded by co-morbidity across SEMH and/or ASC.
+The neurodiverse children referred to TCES Create in the Community (CiC) have complex and often challenging profiles and are diagnosed with a wide range of conditions usually compounded by comorbidity across SEMH and/or ASC.

-Our pupils have an average of three permanent exclusions or managed moves and they have been out of full-time, group education for an average of 18 months prior to arrival at Create Learning.
+CiC pupils have an average of three permanent exclusions or managed moves and they have been out of full-time, group education for an average of 18 months prior to arrival at Create.

-Pupils referred to TCES Create Learning which includes Create in the Community may include the following criteria:
+Pupils referred to TCES Create in the Community may include the following criteria:

-- 1) Children who present with harmful sexual behaviour.

-- 2) Complex presentations of clinically based anxieties including:

-- Generalised Anxiety Disorder.

-- Separation Anxiety Disorder.

-- Social Anxiety Disorder (Social Phobia).

-- Panic Disorder.

-- Selective Mutism.

-- Specific phobias including school phobia.

-- 3) Child abuse and neglect.

-- 4) Children at risk of Child Sexual Exploitation (CSE).

-- 5) Child criminal exploitation (CCE).

-- 6) Eating disorders in children and teens.

-- 7) Children who regularly display violent or aggressive behaviour.

-- 8) Children who are young offenders or at risk of offending.

-- 9) Looked after Children with multiple losses of relationships and placements.
+- 1) Children who present with harmful sexual behaviour. - 2) Complex presentations of clinically based anxieties including: - Generalised Anxiety Disorder. - Separation Anxiety Disorder. - Social Anxiety Disorder (Social Phobia). - Panic Disorder. - Selective Mutism. - Specific phobias including school phobia.
+3) Child abuse and neglect. - 4) Children at risk of Child Sexual Exploitation (CSE). - 5) Child criminal exploitation (CCE). - 6) Eating disorders in children and teens. - 7) Children who regularly display violent or aggressive behaviour. - 8) Children who are young offenders or at risk of offending. - 9) Looked after Children with multiple losses of relationships and placements.

-TCES East London and TCES North-West London
+TCES East London and TCES North-West London Schools

-Schools